houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 When we add back `x` and `z` to the two-times pumped-up `y`, `w` pumps up to `xyyz`.

-Since, the number of `a`'s in `xyz` is `aᵏ`, then the number of `a`'s in `xyyz` is more than `aᵏ`.
+Since the number of `a`'s in `xyz` is `k`, then the number of `a`'s in `xyyz` is more than `k`.
 For simplicity, I'll now write `xyyz` as `aᵏ⁺`.

 When we add back `u` and `v` to the pumped-up `w`, we get `'' + 'aᵏ⁺' + baᵏ`.
 This gives `'aᵏ⁺baᵏ'` which is **not a string in `aⁿbʲaⁿ`**.

 We've reached our contradiction. `aⁿbʲaⁿ` is not a regular language.
 So, `/^(a*)b+\1$/` is an instance of a JavaScript regular expression that does not denote a regular language.
-As a language denoting mechanism, the class of languages denoted by JavaScript regular expressions is not the class of regular languages.Hence, JavaScript regular expressions are not a regular language denoting mechanism.
+The class of languages denoted by JavaScript regular expressions is not the class of regular languages.
+Hence, JavaScript regular expressions are not a regular language denoting mechanism.

 ### 4.2 Tying it all together